Prints and paintings to change the decoration of the living room

 Set of two decorative sheets

-This abstract decorative sheet in camel and beige is also from Etsy, and it costs 7.26 euros.
+This abstract decorative sheet in camel and beige is also from Etsy, and costs 7.26 euros.

 Abstract decorative foil